-535. In accordance with Article 104(1)(k) of Directive 2013/36/EU, competent authorities may:

-- a. impose requirements on the concentration of the liquid assets held, including: - requirements for the composition of the institution's liquid-assets profile in respect of counterparties, currency, etc.; and/or - o caps, limits or restrictions on funding concentrations; - b. impose restrictions on short-term contractual or behavioural maturity mismatches between assets and liabilities, including: - limits on maturity mismatches (in specific time buckets) between assets and liabilities; - limits on minimum survival periods; and/or limits on dependency on certain short-term funding sources, such as money market funding.
+- 544.572.
+In accordance with Article 104(1)(k) of Directive 2013/36/EU and as established in paragraphs (1) and (6) of Article 8 of Commission Delegated Regulation (EU) 2015/61 to specify the LCR, as regards diversification of the liquidity buffer and currency consistency between liquid assets and net outflows, competent authorities may: - a. impose requirements on the concentration of the liquid assets held, including: - requirements for the composition of the institution's liquid-assets profile in respect of counterparties, currency, etc.; and/or - o caps, limits or restrictions on funding concentrations; - b. impose restrictions on short-term contractual or behavioural maturity mismatches between assets and liabilities, including: - limits on maturity mismatches (in specific time buckets) between assets and liabilities; - o limits on minimum survival periods; and/or - limits on dependency on certain short-term funding sources, such as money market funding.

-- 536. In accordance with Article 104(1)(j) of Directive 2013/36/EU, competent authorities may impose a requirement for the institution to provide more frequent reporting on liquidity positions, including: - a. the frequency of liquidity coverage and/or net stable funding reporting; and/or - b. the frequency and granularity of other liquidity reports, such as 'additional monitoring metrics'. - 537.
-In accordance with Article 104(1)(b) of Directive 2013/36/EU, competent authorities may require action to be taken to address deficiencies identified with regard to the institution's ability to identify, measure, monitor and control liquidity risk, by means including: - a. enhancing its stress-testing capacity to improve its ability to identify and quantify material sources of liquidity risk to the institution; - b. enhancing its ability to monetise its liquid assets; - c. enhancing its liquidity contingency plan and liquidity early warning indicators framework; and/or - d. enhancing reporting of liquidity management information to the institution's management body.
+- 545.573.
+In accordance with Article 104(1)(j) of Directive 2013/36/EU and subject to paragraph (2) of that Article, competent authorities may impose a requirement for the institution to provide more frequent reporting on liquidity positions, including: - a. the frequency of regulatory reporting on LCRliquidity coverage and/or net stable funding reporting; and/or - b. the frequency and granularity of other liquidity reports, such as 'additional monitoring metrics'.

+546.574.
+In accordance with Article 104(1)(b) of Directive 2013/36/EU, competent authorities may require action to be taken to address deficiencies identified with regard to the institution's ability to identify, measure, monitor and control liquidity risk, by means including:

+- a. enhancing its stress-testing capacity to improve its ability to identify and quantify material sources of liquidity risk to the institution; - b. enhancing its ability to monetise its liquid assets; - c. enhancing its liquidity contingency plan and liquidity early warning indicators framework; and/or - d. enhancing reporting of liquidity management information to the institution's management body and senior management.